Ozark Oasis

 ITINERARY

 Day 1 (Saturday, April 26): Fayetteville to Siloam Springs to Waldron.
 Morning arrival to Northwest Arkansas National Airport (XNA).
-Kyle will meet the group at the airport with our van.
-We’ll kick things off with a visit to Ivory Bill Brewing Company in Siloam Springs before continuing south to Waldron, making several birding stops along the way.
+We’ll kick things off with a picnic lunch at a local nature center with some birding before continuing south to Waldron.
 Optional after-dark outing tonight for eastern whip-poor-wills and chuck’s-will’s-widows for those interested.

 Accommodations: Southern Nights Motel in Waldron